-In September 2006, the FASB issued SFAS 157, Fair Value Measurements (SFAS 157), which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-SFAS 157 was effective at the beginning of our 2009 fiscal year for all financial assets and liabilities and for nonfinancial assets and liabilities measured at fair value on a recurring basis.
-For all other nonfinancial assets and liabilities, SFAS 157 was effective at the beginning of our 2010 fiscal year.
-The adoption of SFAS 157 did not have a material impact on our consolidated financial statements.
+In September 2006, the Financial Accounting Standards Board ("FASB") issued new guidance on fair value measurements.
+The guidance defines fair value, provides a framework for measuring fair value and expands disclosures about fair value measurements.
+The guidance was effective at the beginning of our 2009 fiscal year for all financial assets and liabilities and for nonfinancial assets and liabilities measured at fair value on a recurring basis.
+For all other nonfinancial assets and liabilities, the guidance was effective at the beginning of our 2010 fiscal year.
+The adoption of this guidance did not have a material impact on our consolidated financial statements.

-In December 2007, the FASB issued SFAS 141 (revised 2007), Business Combinations (SFAS 141R), and SFAS 160, Noncontrolling Interests in Consolidated Financial Statements (SFAS 160), to improve, simplify, and converge internationally the accounting for business combinations and the reporting of noncontrolling interests in consolidated financial statements.
-The provisions of SFAS 141R and SFAS 160 were effective as of the beginning of our 2010 fiscal year and their adoption did not have a material impact on our consolidated financial statements.
+In December 2007, the FASB issued new guidance to improve, simplify, and converge internationally the accounting for business combinations and the reporting of noncontrolling interests in consolidated financial statements.
+The guidance was effective as of the beginning of our 2010 fiscal year and its adoption did not have a material impact on our consolidated financial statements.

-In May 2009, the FASB issued SFAS 165, Subsequent Events (SFAS 165), which establishes standards for accounting for and disclosure of events that occur after the balance sheet date but before the financial statements are issued.
-We adopted SFAS 165 during the fiscal quarter ended August 1, 2009.
-We reviewed events for inclusion in the financial statements through September 10, 2009, the date that the financial statements were filed with the Securities and Exchange Commission.
+In May 2009, the FASB issued new guidance on subsequent events that establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
+We adopted the guidance effective August 1, 2009.